stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 A breakdown of the Two-Way Federated Peg solution
 **************************************************

 This chapter details the specific mechanics of a Two-Way Federated Peg sidechain solution from initial creation of the sidechain to mining the transactions made on it.
-It also covers the roles played by the different users involved.
+Before these steps are covered, it is useful to define the four different types of sidechain user.

+Sidechain creator.
+Involved in setting up the sidechain.
+Not neccessarilly be a federation member.
+Federation member.
+Controls cross-chain transactions.
+Sidecahin funder.
+Deposits funds on the sidechain and withdraws funds from sidechain.
+Sidecahin user.
+Makes transaction on the sidechain but does not deposit or withdraw funds.
+In other words, they make no cross-chain transactions.

 The creation of the APEX sidechain
 ===================================